 Interest rate risk is the risk that the value of financial instruments will fluctuate due to changes in market interest rates.
 The Group's income and operating cash flows are substantially independent of changes in market interest rates as the Group has no significant interest-bearing assets or liabilities.
-See note 11 of the Consolidated Financial Statements.
 The Group's management monitors the interest rate fluctuations on a continuous basis and acts accordingly.
-The Group has no material interest rate exposure as at June 30, 2020.
+The Group has no material interest rate exposure as at September 30, 2020.